 2. Formulate Your Reasoning

 Next, formulate a response describing why you’re leaving your current job.
-Having a thorough understanding of the reasons why you want to go will prepare you for what to say during the resignation meeting with your employer.
+A thorough understanding of why you want to go will prepare you for what to say during the resignation meeting with your employer.
 You’ll feel more confident and comfortable when you have the actual discussion.

 If helpful, write it down and refer to it before your meeting.